-Annette (35) was admitted to John Munroe Hospital under Section 3 of the Mental Health Act in March 2017 from an NHS Mental Health rehabilitation unit.
+Annette (35) was admitted to our personality disorder service in Leek, The John Munroe Hospital primarily for our Personality Disorder service under Section 3 of the Mental Health Act in March 2017 from an NHS Mental Health rehabilitation unit.
 Annette had a diagnosis of Emotionally Unstable Personality Disorder and an extensive history of deliberate self-harm and suicidal behaviour.
 Her contact with mental health services dated back to her teenage years, with her first hospital admission occurring at the age of 16 to a CAMHS facility.
-At the age of 18, Annete made a serious suicide attempt after being discharged from hospital and was subsequently detained under Section 3 of the Mental Health Act.
+At the age of 18, Annette made a serious suicide attempt after being discharged from hospital and was subsequently detained under Section 3 of the Mental Health Act.
 Following this, she had spent most of her life in various hospitals, with one period within supported accommodation, which had ended due to further suicidal behaviour.

 Previous reports and documentation indicated that Annette’s engagement with treatment had been limited and her tendency had been to avoid confronting difficult thoughts and feelings.
 She had continued to exhibit frequent self-harming behaviour and had displayed low motivation and poor self-esteem and confidence.